 - Government regulations

-Points Influence the Menu Planning Process in Hotels
+Points that influence the Menu Planning process in Hotel

 The team should be aware of the restaurant that equals its standard of service in the area where it proposes to commence business or is already operating.